lorenzomiro/Flixster/README.md

 ### App Walkthough GIF
 ADD THE GIF
 `TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)
+Make sure the gif actually renders and animates when viewing this README.

 <a href="https://imgur.com/z295k5H"><img src="https://i.imgur.com/z295k5H.gif" title="source: imgur.com" /></a>